mathmaster13/fynotek-java/docs/linktree/linktree.md

-# FynotekConjugator
+# Run the Fynotek Conjugator

-This document assumes you have Java installed.
+This page assumes you have Java installed.

 ## Download
 Download the jar file [here](https://mathmaster13.github.io/FynotekWord/linktree/FynotekConjugator.jar).